 4. Website Malware Scan

 For website administrators, it would be a prudent proactive measure to regularly perform website security checks to ensure that their websites remain safe and uninfected.
-And for users, these two tools are easy ways to check if a website is safe.
+And for online surfers, these two tools are easy ways to check if a website is safe.